husamettinarabaci/rustExam/en/questions/section-12/question-119.md

-## 📘 Section: Error Handling
+## 📘 Section: Enums II
-### 🔹 Category: Converting Errors
+### 🔹 Category: Reference and Mutable Matching
-#### ❓ Question 119: Converting between error types
+#### ❓ Question 119: Matching with ref and mut

-How can you convert one error type to another in Rust?

-- Show how to use the `From` trait for error conversion.

-🔧 **Task:** Explain and demonstrate error type conversion using the `From` trait.
+Write a Rust program that demonstrates how to use `ref` and `mut` in pattern matching:

+- Create a mutable variable of type `Option<i32>`.
+- Use a `match` statement to match on the variable and obtain a reference to the value using `ref`.
+- Use another `match` to obtain a mutable reference using `ref mut` and modify the value.
+- Print the results before and after modification.

+🔧 **Task:** Show how to use `ref` and `ref mut` in pattern matching to access and modify values inside enums.